-Arthur Blanchard of Cambridge had a dream that one day man would stop thinking, and instead use his “thinking machine” – at least when it came to creating story lines for movies, poems, letters and the like.
+Arthur Blanchard of Cambridge, Mass., had a dream that one day man would stop thinking, and instead use his “thinking machine.”
+At least, that is, when it came to creating story lines for movies, poems, letters and the like.

-New England’s place in movie history is well known, as an attractive setting for notable films, and home to some of the industry’s pioneers and scandals.
+New England has a storied place in movie history.
+The region provides an attractive setting for notable films and a home to some of the industry’s pioneers and scandals.
 Less well known is Arthur Blanchard’s contribution.

 In 1916 Blanchard patented and began marketing his thinking machine under the name: The Movie Writer, and it created quite a buzz.